|Nutritional Guidelines (per serving)|

 Taste and adjust seasoning.
 Continue cooking until the zaalouk has reduced to a paste-like consistency (you should be able to stir it into a smooth mass in the center of the pot).

 Serve warm or cold with crusty bread.
-A little fresh parsley or a drizzle of olive oil may be used as garnish.
+A little fresh parsley or a drizzle of olive oil may be used as a garnish.
 Minced roasted chili pepper may be offered on the side as a condiment for the salad.